COMAT Test Administration Guide

 XIII.
 Scoring and Reporting

 - The NBOME provides summary reports for single COMAT administrations and cumulative reports for individual subjects within a COMAT testing cycle.
-Reports for single administrations may include summary statistics, a performance profile, cumulative frequency distributions, a score roster, and an item key phrase report.
+Reports for single administrations may include summary statistics, a performance profile, cumulative frequency distributions, and a score roster.

 Scores for COMAT Clinical exams administered from Monday – Friday will be released on the Thursday of the following week.
 This varies slightly when a new testing cycle begins or when there are non-testing days scheduled.
 Scores for COMAT FBS Comprehensive exams administered from Monday – Friday will be released on the Wednesday of the following week.
 This varies slightly when a new testing cycle begins or when there are non-testing days scheduled.
 The reports are posted on the dean’s page on CRS.
 COMs can release individual score reports to a student’s CRS account.
 The NBOME does not send the COMAT student score reports to students directly.